Docs/ Multi-Account AWS Strategy

 Developer task

 Each developer configures a named AWS profile per account.
-The role ARN points to the spoke role (/vouch/VouchAccess) in the target account; the Vouch CLI handles the chain through the hub:
+Point --role at the spoke role (/vouch/VouchAccess) in the target account and --management-role at the hub role; the Vouch CLI stores the hub as an organization anchor and handles the chain through it:

 # Development account